HarshDolhare/Handwritten-ocr/README.md

 # Handwritten-ocr
-Created a handwritten orc to recognize bloch letters and numbers in keras
+Created a handwritten orc to recognize block letters and numbers in keras